Dahod: Engineering

 Dahod is a city in the Indian state of Gujarat, and it is home to a growing engineering sector.
-The city has a number of small and medium-sized engineering firms that specialize in areas such as metal fabrication, machining, and tool and die making.
+The city has a number of small and medium-sized engineering firms that specialize in areas such as metal fabrication, machining, tool and die making.
 Additionally, there are several larger companies that have established manufacturing operations in Dahod, including Siemens India, which plans to manufacture and maintain freight locomotives at its facility in the city.

 Arts and authors

 The town's Najmi Masjeed mosque, inaugurated in 2002, is one of the largest mosques in the Dawoodi Bohra community.
 Dahod is also famous for its handicraft products by Sahaj- An Organisation for Women's Development, an NGO with outreach to 3000 women.
 Founded in 2001, Sahaj creates fine handicraft products and is an established brand in tribal handicraft in India and the world.

+Sachin Desai publish dahod histrory's three gujarati book name with dahod dot com, atit na ovare, vikas na pagthare: dahod ane Dahod gatha. he write so many articals about dahod's history.